top of page

 Play format

-NCSS has five to seven (currently five) teams and plays nearly all games at Stagecoach Park in La Costa (3420 Camino de los Coches, Carlsbad CA 92009).
+NCSS has four to seven (currently four) teams and plays nearly all games at Stagecoach Park in La Costa (3420 Camino de los Coches, Carlsbad CA 92009).
 Other fields we have used and may use again when Stagecoach is not available are:

 • Stagecoach Park, Carlsbad (almost all games since 2014)